umairahmadh/meta-backend-capstone/README.md

     },
 }
 ```
-💡 Change those settings according to your local setup.
+💡 Change those settings in config/settings.py file according to your local setup.
 <br>
 <br>